matthewjdenny/preText/README.md

 	library(preText)

-If all went well, check out the `vignette("getting_started")` which will pull up this vignette!
+If all went well, you should be able to replicate the steps in the `vignette("getting_started")`.

+## Basic Usage

+The basic functionality of this package is detailed in a vignette, which is  **[[available here]](http://www.mjdenny.com/getting_started_with_preText.html)**.
+Beyond this basic functionality the package includes a number of additional utility and analysis functions for exploring and comparing multiple document--term matrices.